List of Sekirei characters: Matsu

-Matsu (松) is a bespectacled Sekirei wearing a light peach dress that closely resembles a cheongsam.
-Matsu has the power to access and analyze any electronic device on a telepathic level, but does not have yet the power to control them.
-Matsu has genius-level computer and hacking skills, and utilizes a vast network of satellites and spying devices to gather large amounts of information, once even succeeding in hacking MBI's mainframe computer.
+Matsu (松) is a bespectacled Sekirei with long braided red hair wearing a light peach dress that closely resembles a cheongsam.
+Matsu has the power to access and analyze any electronic device on a telepathic level, but does not yet have the power to control them.
+Matsu has genius-level computer and hacking skills, and utilizes a vast network of satellites and spying devices to gather large amounts of information, once even succeeding in hacking MBI's mainframe computer; in Episode 10 of the anime's 2nd season after Uzume's "termination", when Minato asks her to force a meeting between himself and Higa (the Eastern Ashikabi), she goes wild on her computer terminal and unleashes a complex viral attack on the Higa Corporation's mainframe and stock market value.
 Matsu refers to herself as the "Sekirei of Perceptiveness" and addresses everyone using the "-tan" suffix (i.e. Minato→Mina-tan).
 However, in sharp contrast to her high intellect, Matsu is very perverted, often using her resources to peep on people and often tries to "experiment" (implicit sexual acts) with Minato, with most calling her the "Shameless" Sekirei or "the pervert" as a result.
 One of her favorite hobbies is watching the daily "soap opera" at Izumo Inn, i.e. the mayhem Minato and his other Sekirei cause every day.
 Matsu serves as Minato's strategist and tactician, using her vast network of information to aid him but rarely venturing outside of the Inn.
 Her name literally means "Pine" and Miya's nickname for her is "Perverted Four-Eyes".

 Prior to the beginning of the story, Matsu was a member of the first Disciplinary Squad led by Miya.
 Later, she stole Jinki #8, leading her to live in a secret room at Izumo Inn to avoid being captured by MBI.
 Her Jinki (numbered #2) was a prize for the winner of the second match of the Third Stage, and ended up in the hands of the Eastern Ashikabi after the winner was attacked.